tschortsch/gulp-bootlint/README.md

 A function that will log out the lint errors to the console.
 Only use this if you want to customize how the lint errors are reported

+### options.summaryReportFn

+* Type: `Function(errorCount, warningCount, file){}`

+A function that will log out the final lint error/warning summary to the console.
+Only use this if you want to customize how this is reported.
+If desired, this can be turned off entirely by setting `summaryReportFn: false`

 ### Example of options usage:

 ```javascript